lorensen/VTKExamples/src/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-6</b>.
 Parametric coordinate system and interpolation functions for a triangle.</figcaption>
 </figure>

 **Polygon.** **Figure 8-7** shows the parametric coordinate system and interpolation functions for a polygon cell type.
-The polygon is characterized using the two parametric coordinates (r,s).
+The polygon is characterized using the two parametric coordinates $(r,s)$.
 The parametric coordinate system is defined by creating a rectangle oriented along the first edge of the polygon.
 The rectangle also must bound the polygon.

 The polygon poses a special problem since we do not know how many vertices define the polygon.
 As a result, it is not possible to create general interpolation functions in the fashion of the previous functions we have seen.
 Instead, we use a function based on weighted distance squared from each polygon vertex.